-Shatavari Root or Asparagus racemosus, has been used for centuries in Ayurveda to support the reproductive system, particularly for females, and as a support for the digestive system, especially in cases of excess pitta.
+Shatavari Root has been used for centuries in Ayurveda to support the reproductive system, particularly for females, and as a support for the digestive system, especially in cases of excess pitta.
 Translated as “having one hundred roots” and also referred to as meaning “having one hundred husbands”, Shatavari’s name gives reference to its traditional use as a rejuvenating tonic for the female reproductive system.
 This support is not only for the young women but also for women in their middle and elder years, to help them gracefully transition through the natural phases of life, including menopause.

 Galangal Root is an East Asian tropical shrub with lance-like leaves, iris-like flowers, and reddish brown, woody rhizomes.
 It grows mainly in the Eastern Himalayas and Southwest India and was introduced to Europe in the 9th century.
 Saint Hildegard of Bingen (1098-1179 C.E.) referred to galangal as the spice of life and used it in many of her formulas.
 The name galangal is derived from the Arabic khalanjan, referring to Chinese ginger, whose family it is a member of.
 Galangal is an important herb in Saudi herbal medicine.
 It is used in many magical workings throughout the world.
 One reported use is that if you spit the juice from chewing this root on the floor of a courtroom before the judge enters, you will win the case.